Alexwcjung/Mini_project/README.md

 ## 4. What Users Can Learn or Do
 Users can:
 - practice vocabulary
-- match English words with their meanings.
+- match English words with their meanings
-- find the correct answers with the help of images or audio.
+- find the correct answers with the help of images or audio
-- review and restudy only the words they answered incorrectly.
+- review and restudy only the words they answered incorrectly

 ## 5. Classroom or Self-Study Use
 This app can be used for: